 Australian state authorities have pledged $15.5 million “to make sure we are better able to predict and respond to similar large-scale events.”
 However, right now, it’s impossible to accurately predict thunderstorm asthma conditions.

-Grundstein and his colleagues are working on a forecasting model that measures temperature and moisture in the air, which together indicate “whether conditions are favorable for strong wind gusts when a thunderstorm does occur.”
+Grundstein and his colleagues are working on a forecasting model.
+It involves measuring temperature and moisture in the air, which together indicate “whether conditions are favorable for strong wind gusts when a thunderstorm does occur.”

-In research published in April 2017, Grundstein’s team looked at Melbourne as a case study, applying the wind-measuring model to weather data collected from the event.
+In research published in April 2017, Grundstein’s team looked at Melbourne as a case study.
+They applied the wind-measuring model to weather data collected from the event.
 They were able to correctly predict the wind gusts that did occur that day, which topped 50 miles per hour.

 Grundstein hopes the information “may one day help to predict thunderstorm asthma outbreaks by identifying particular thunderstorms that may spread pollens widely across an area.”
 But he cautions that “we still need to learn more about the phenomenon.”